 Longboard Pharmaceuticals, Inc. (the Company), formerly Arena Neuroscience, Inc., was incorporated in the state of Delaware on January 3, 2020.
 The Company was organized and initially wholly-owned by Arena Pharmaceuticals, Inc. (Arena), until the closing of its Series A convertible preferred stock (Series A Preferred Stock) financing in October 2020.
-The Company is a clinical stage biopharmaceutical company focused on developing novel, transformative medicines for rare neurological diseases.
+The Company is a clinical stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases.
 The Company's most advanced product candidate, LP352, is being developed to treat patients with developmental and epileptic encephalopathies and is currently in a Phase 1 clinical trial.
 The Company's preclinical product candidates include LP143 and LP659, which are focused on developing therapies for central nervous system neuroinflammatory diseases.

-Forward Stock Split
+Forward Stock Splits

-On October 27, 2020, the Company filed an amendment to the Company's certificate of incorporation to effect a forward stock split of shares of the Company's common stock on a 2,783-for-1 basis (Forward Stock Split).
-The par value of the common stock was not adjusted as a result of the Forward Stock Split and the authorized shares were increased to 2,783,000 shares of common stock in connection with the Forward Stock Split.
-The accompanying financial statements and notes to the financial statements give retroactive effect to the Forward Stock Split for the period presented.
+On October 27, 2020, the Company filed an amendment to the Company's certificate of incorporation to effect a forward stock split of shares of the Company's common stock on a 2,783-for-1 basis (October Forward Stock Split).
+The par value of the common stock was not adjusted as a result of the October Forward Stock Split and the authorized shares were increased to 2,783,000 shares (or 3,840,540 shares of common stock after giving effect to the March Forward Stock Split (as defined below)) of common stock in connection with the October Forward Stock Split.
+The accompanying financial statements and notes to the financial statements give retroactive effect to the October Forward Stock Split for the period presented.